 Donating a kidney or any other organ may also cause mental health issues, such as symptoms of anxiety and depression.
 The donated kidney may fail in the recipient and cause feelings of regret, anger or resentment in the donor.

-To minimize the potential risks associated with donor nephrectomy, you'll have extensive testing and evaluation to ensure you're eligible to donate.
+To minimize the potential risks associated with donor nephrectomy, you'll have extensive testing and evaluation to ensure that you're eligible to donate.

 How you prepare